Eugene29/Megatron-DeepSpeed_ViT/README.md

 1. Pass either GBS or MBS
 2. Pass either fp16 or bf16
 3. Without ZERO3, only fp16 can be used (for now).
-4. DATA_DIR is just a placeholder and will only be used when using CIFAR dataset (i.e. DATA=CIFAR).
-For benchmarking only purposes, it can be set to any existing filepath.
 ```

 ## Environment